quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	up/Down is implemented and the provision to go to 19.2Mhz is added.
 	This FW patch has changes to support optimized communication between SCU & LPE and support for 19.2 in PCM is added.

+July 08 2012: Anand B Jyoti : Audio FW ver 6.0.2
+	Bug 44349 - Unifying Data structure for CTP and MRFLD for AAC set params
+	In this FW, AAC-LC data stucture is unitifed with CTP This FW patch unify the AACLC data struture with CTP and MFRLD Bug 45504 - Audio playback fails after doing record The SSP was getting disabled before DMA during drop stream causing DMA channel hung.
+        The IIPC message to renderer is now sent only after the DMA transfer is complete.
+This ensures the SSP will be disabled only after DMA channel is stopped.